Alex Bregman Preview, Player Props: Astros vs. Mariners

 - The Mariners pitching staff is ninth in the league with a collective nine strikeouts per nine innings.

-- The Mariners have a 3.72 team ERA that ranks second across all MLB pitching staffs.
+- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.71).

-- The Mariners surrender the sixth-fewest home runs in baseball (131 total, 1.1 per game).
+- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (134 total, 1.1 per game).

+- The Mariners will look to Hancock (0-0) in his third start of the season.

-- The righty's last time out came on Tuesday against the Kansas City Royals, when he threw 4 1/3 innings, surrendering four earned runs while allowing seven hits.
+- The righty last pitched on Wednesday against the Kansas City Royals, when he went five innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.